Luxor Las Vegas

 Luxor Las Vegas is a casino hotel on the southern end of the Las Vegas Strip in Paradise, Nevada.
-The resort is owned by Vici Properties and operated by MGM Resorts International.
-Luxor features an ancient Egyptian theme, and includes a 65214 sqft casino and 4,407 hotel rooms.
-The resort's pyramid is 30 stories and contains the world's largest atrium by volume, measuring 29 e6ft3.
+Luxor features an ancient Egyptian theme, and includes a casino and over 4,000 hotel rooms.
+The resort's pyramid is 30 stories and contains the world's largest atrium by volume.
 The tip of the pyramid features a light beam, which shines into the night sky and is the most powerful man-made light in the world.

-Luxor was developed by Circus Circus Enterprises at a cost of $375 million.
+The property is owned by Vici Properties and operated under lease by MGM Resorts International, which had spun-off MGM Growth Properties in 2015, to divested its real estate holdings, before it was acquired by Vici in 2022.
+Luxor was first developed by Circus Circus Enterprises at a cost of $375 million.
 Construction began on April 21, 1992, and the resort opened on October 15, 1993, with 2,526 rooms.
 A renovation and expansion project, costing $300 million, took place from 1996 to 1997.
 The project included the addition of two 22-story hotel towers, as well as Nevada's first 3D IMAX theater.
 The Egyptian theme was scaled back as well, including the removal of an indoor Nile River ride.

 MGM acquired Luxor in 2005.
 The company launched a $300 million renovation two years later, further scaling back on the Egyptian theme while adding new restaurants and clubs.
 An esports arena was added in 2018, the first to open on the Strip.
 Luxor has hosted various entertainers, including comedian Carrot Top, the Blue Man Group, and magician Criss Angel.